Sugary drink tax: Nauru

 Nauru implemented a soda tax in 2007.

 Netherlands

-The Netherlands is planning to implement a sugar tax as of December 2021.
+The Netherlands implemented a sugar tax in January of 2024.

 Parties that have supported a sugar tax include the Party for the Animals, GroenLinks, D66, Christian Union, and the Labour Party.

 Parties that have opposed a sugar tax include the Socialist Party, CDA, SGP, VVD, and the FvD.

 Norway

 Norway has had a generalized sugar tax measure on refined sugar products since 1922, introduced to boost state income rather than reducing sugar consumption.
 Non-alcoholic beverages have since been separated from the general tax, and in 2017, the tax for sugary drinks was set to 3.34 kroner per litre.

 In January 2018, the Norwegian government increased the sugar tax level by 83% for general sugar-containing ready-to-eat products, and 42% for beverages.
 The sugar tax per litre was bumped up to 4.75 kroner, and applies to beverages which are either naturally or artificially sweetened.

 The 42% tax increase on non-alcoholic beverages was attacked by Norwegian retailers and received much media attention.
 The increase was claimed to encourage even more traffic to the Swedish border shops, as Sweden does not have tax on non-alcoholic beverages.
 The tax increase was rolled back to 2017-level in 2020.

 As a result of a budget settlement, the tax on non-alcoholic beverages was further reduced by 48.1% to 1.82 kroner per litre, effective January 2021.